 Every blog you write is another reason for visitors to stop by your page.
 Whether they’re subscribed to your feed or get notifications from your social media accounts, the result is the same: one more trip to your business page.
 And every time someone’s on your page, they have yet another chance to discover the many products and services you offer.

-We performed a case study on our own blog and discovered that increasing our posts from one per month to twelve per month drove traffic up by 93%.
+We performed a case study on our own blog and discovered that increasing our posts from one to twelve per month drove traffic up by 93%.
 What would you do with 93% more traffic to your site?
 If you’re like us, you’d have a party.

 More Content for the Buyer’s Journey